 Where: Anthony’s Nose, Cortlandt, NY; trail begins in Bear Mountain State Park

-Meeting Location and Time: 8:25am at the clock, Grand Central or 10am at the Manitou train station, Metro North, Hudson Line.
+Train Meeting Location and Time: 8:25am sharp at the clock, Grand Central or 10am at the Manitou train station, Metro North, Hudson Line.
 We’ll be taking the 8:45am train up.
-Once we all meet up at the Manitou train station, we will carpool to the trail head.
+Once we all meet up at the Manitou train station, we will walk to the trailhead (about 1.3 miles).

 Registration Fee: Sliding scale at $35, $50, or $65.